Friday, 3 April 2026

 What is Colorectal Cancer?

-Colorectal cancer (often just called Colon Cancer) is a disease that begins in the large intestine (colon) or the rectum, which are the final parts of your digestive tract.
+Colorectal cancer (frequently referred to as Colon Cancer) is a malignancy that begins in the large intestine (colon) or the rectum, which comprise the final segments of your digestive tract.

-The Prevention Advantage: Unlike most cancers, colon cancer is highly preventable.
-It almost always begins as small, noncancerous growths called polyps.
-If these polyps are found and removed during a screening, the cancer never has a chance to form.
+The Prevention Advantage: Unlike many other forms of cancer, colon cancer is highly preventable.
+It almost always begins as small, noncancerous clusters of cells called polyps.
+If these polyps are identified and surgically removed during a routine screening, the cancer never has the opportunity to form.

 Signs & Symptoms: Don't Ignore Your Gut

-In its early stages, colon cancer often causes no symptoms at all.
-When symptoms do appear, they can easily be mistaken for hemorrhoids, irritable bowel syndrome, or an infection.
+In its earliest stages, colon cancer often presents with no symptoms at all.
+When symptoms do emerge, they can be subtle and easily mistaken for common issues like hemorrhoids or Irritable Bowel Syndrome (IBS).
 Watch for:

-• Change in Bowel Habits: Persistent diarrhea, constipation, or a feeling that your bowel doesn't empty completely.
+• Change in Bowel Habits: Persistent diarrhea, constipation, or a noticeable narrowing of the stool that lasts for more than a few days.

-• Blood in the Stool: This can look like bright red blood, or it can make the stool look very dark, black, or tarry.
+• Blood in the Stool: This may appear as bright red blood or may cause the stool to look very dark, black, or tarry.

-• Abdominal Discomfort: Frequent gas pains, cramps, or bloating.
+• Abdominal Discomfort: Persistent gas pains, severe cramps, or a feeling of fullness and bloating.

-• Unexplained Weakness: Chronic fatigue caused by hidden internal bleeding leading to anemia.
+• Unexplained Weakness: Chronic fatigue caused by occult (hidden) internal bleeding, which often leads to iron-deficiency anemia.

-• Unexplained Weight Loss: Dropping weight without changing your diet or exercise habits.
+• Unexplained Weight Loss: Dropping weight suddenly without a change in diet or physical activity.

 ⚠️ RED FLAG: BOWEL OBSTRUCTION

-As a tumor grows, it can completely block the colon.
-If you experience severe, sudden abdominal pain, severe bloating, vomiting, and an inability to pass gas or stool, go to the emergency room immediately.
+As a tumor grows, it can physically block the passage of waste.
+If you experience sudden, severe abdominal pain, extreme bloating, vomiting, and an inability to pass gas or stool, go to the emergency room immediately.

 Risk Factors

-Some risk factors are out of your control, but others are directly tied to your lifestyle and diet.
+Some risk factors are genetic, while others are directly influenced by your daily habits and nutrition.

-Age: Risk increases significantly after age 50, though rates in younger adults are rising.
+Age: Risk increases significantly after age 50, though rates in younger adults are currently rising.

-Family History: Having a parent or sibling with colon cancer.
+Family History: Having a first-degree relative (parent/sibling) with colon cancer.

 IBD: Chronic inflammatory bowel diseases like Crohn's or Ulcerative Colitis.

-Genetics: Inherited syndromes like Lynch Syndrome or FAP.
+Genetics: Inherited syndromes such as Lynch Syndrome or FAP.

-Diet: High intake of red meats (beef, pork) and processed meats (hot dogs, bacon).
+Diet: High intake of red meats (beef, lamb) and processed meats (sausages, bacon, deli meats).

-Weight & Inactivity: Obesity drastically increases the risk.
+Weight & Inactivity: Obesity and a sedentary lifestyle drastically increase risk.

 Screening: The Life-Saver